Gradient Website Design Examples That Prove This Trend Is Far From Over [+Tutorials]

 • Accessibility concerns.
 Brightly colored (and/or moving) gradients may not be accessible, especially for users with visual impairments.
 This is why you should know how to combine colors so that there’s enough contrast between text and background colors.

 • Mobile responsiveness.
 Gradients may not always translate well to smaller screens, and their visual impact might be diminished on mobile devices.
-If you’re not sure how to make gradients remain effective and visually appealing across various screen sizes, it’s best to not use them.
+If you’re not sure how to make gradients remain effective and visually appealing across various screen sizes, it’s best not to use them.

 If gradients won’t work, I opt for other ways to make my design cutting-edge.
 If you’re looking for more inspiration, check out our guide to the latest dominating design trends.